tobialun/AIOLists/README.md

     ENV PORT=7860
     ```
 6. Press "Commit new file to main"
+7. Go to settings and add your TMDB_REDIRECT_URI (username-projectname.hf.space) and TMDB_BEARER_TOKEN
-7. Wait for it to finish building and you should have your own instance.
+8. Wait for it to finish building and you should have your own instance.

 ## Deploying on Railway, Render, Fly.io, etc.